cerner/terra-toolkit/docs/Wdio_Utility.md

 Terra-toolkit provides a default [webdriver.io configuration](https://github.com/cerner/terra-toolkit/blob/master/src/wdio/conf.js) that enables the following services for a mocha test framework:

-* SeleniumDockerService - starts a Selenium-Docker instance
+* SeleniumDockerService - starts a Selenium-Docker instance.
     - See [here](https://github.com/cerner/terra-toolkit/blob/master/docs/SeleniumDockerService.md) for configuration information.
-* AxeService - provides utilities for accessibility testing
+* AxeService - provides utilities for accessibility testing.
     - See [here](https://github.com/cerner/terra-toolkit/blob/master/docs/AxeService.md) for configuration information.
-* TerraService - provides custom assertions and a Terra global helper to make testing easier
+* TerraService - provides custom assertions and a Terra global helper to make testing easier.
-* Visual Regression Service - provides configuration for wdio visual regression testing
+* Visual Regression Service - provides configuration for wdio visual regression testing.

 In addition to the default webdriver.io services enabled in the config, a webpack dev server or static server service must be specified to actually run the site:
 - Terra-toolkit provides the [WebpackDevService](https://github.com/cerner/terra-toolkit/blob/master/docs/WebpackDevServerService.md) to start a webpack-dev-server and return a promise when the webpack compiler is completed